What is it?

 It has several dash cameras in its range and we've already tested the £90 YI Ultra here.
-The Smart is cheaper at around £40 but has an impressive specification for the money with a maximum resolution of 1296p @ 30fps, an 'Advanced Driver Assistance System' and WiFi.
-Along with the YI Dashcam app this means you can view your footage and download it to your phone.
+The Smart is cheaper but has an impressive specification for the money with a maximum resolution of 1296p @ 30fps, an 'Advanced Driver Assistance System' and WiFi.
+Along with the YI Dashcam app, this means you can view your footage and download it to your phone.

 What's it like?

-Priced at less than £40 you may have low expectations of the YI Smart dash cam, but it feels like a good quality camera when you first get it out of its neat looking box.
+It feels like a good quality camera when you first get it out of its neat looking box.
 It's not especially weighty but feels solid enough.
 It's disappointing there's no suction mount though.
-The adhesive backed one is fine if you're happy to leave the camera fixed, but not so useful if you want to use it in a different car.
+The adhesive-backed one is fine if you're happy to leave the camera fixed, but not so useful if you want to use it in a different car.
 Luckily, you can get a suction mount that fits the YI (we found one from Transcend) on Amazon for less than a tenner.

 The YI doesn't have GPS, so it won't be able to map your journey or, more importantly, show your speed - if you want that feature then you'll need to look elsewhere.
 But it does have WiFi so you can review footage on your phone, edit it if you want, and then download it.
 Useful if you want to email it to people - like the police.
 Or if you really want to share that great bit of parallel parking you did on Facebook.
 Like the dash cam itself, the YI app is simple to use and feels very professional.